-The rights' discourse, assisted by the new LA complaints procedures introduced by the 1989 Community Care Act (CCA) (White paper 1989: p18) became a more prominent part of the helper-helped dynamic and so disagreements about services intensified along with the confusion about who should make the decisions.
+The rights' discourse, assisted by the new LA introduced procedures by the 1989 complaints Community Care Act (CCA) (White paper 1989: p18) became a more prominent part of the helper-helped disagreements dvnamic and SO about services intensified along with the confusion about who should make the decisions.
 As service users became more empowered to complain, professionals became more defensive and driven to assess the potential risks of complaint and litigation.
 Then, strongly endorsed by the New Labour government, regulations were introduced to reduce the risks of litigation (Audit Commission 2001: pp15-19, Littlechild 2003: p5).